dipy/dipy/doc/faq.rst

 8. **Where can I find diffusion data?**

-  There are many sources for openly available diffusion MRI. the :mod:`dipy.data` module can be used to download some sample datasets that we use in our examples.
-In addition there are a lot of large research-grade datasets available through the following sources:
+  There are many sources for openly available diffusion MRI data.
+The :mod:`dipy.data` module can be used to download some sample datasets used in our examples.
+  For more datasets, you can check out the following repositories:
     - https://fcon_1000.projects.nitrc.org/
     - https://www.humanconnectome.org/
     - https://openneuro.org/